 SWEPOS uses a classification system of permanent reference stations developed within the NKG (Engfeldt et al., 2006).
 The SWEPOS stations belong either to class A or class B, where class A meets the highest demands.
+Figure 1.3: Sveg is a SWEPOS class A station.
+It has both a new monument (established in 2011) and an old monument (from 1993).

-By the time for the 18th NKG

-General Assembly in September 2018 SWEPOS consisted of totally 401 stations (41 class A stations and 360 class B ones), see Figure 3 and Figure 4.
+By the time for the 18th NKG General Assembly in September 2018 SWEPOS consisted of totally 401 stations (41 class A stations and 360 class B ones), see Figures 1.3 and 1.4.